jnozzi/cocoadev.com/markdown/CoreDataQuestionsAndAnswers.md

 **Answer:**
 This goes back to early Smalltalk work.

-**Question: Is there a history to trying to do this outside of Apple/General/NeXT?**
+**Question: Is there a history to trying to do this outside of Apple/NeXT?**

 **Answer:**
-Microsoft tried with DDE which I think stands for "Dynamic Data Exchange" and the General/DoExchnage() features of MFC classes.
+Microsoft tried with DDE which I think stands for "Dynamic Data Exchange" and the DoExchnage() features of MFC classes.
 There is some support for automating these controller tasks in MS Visual Studio's various editors.
 Visual Basic from Version 3 at least had bindings capable controls using the COM and DAO (later ADO) subsystems to hook database data directly to onscreen controls.

- Borland's Delphi, General/IBMs Smalltalk, Java, and C++ environments provide some automation.
+ Borland's Delphi, IBMs Smalltalk, Java, and C++ environments provide some automation.

 Ref: Microsoft's "Managed